 Winter tires

 The effectiveness of winter tires or all-season tires is greatly reduced when the tire tread is worn down to a depth of 4 mm (approx. 5/32 in).
+As tread depth decreases, the tire becomes less effective at gripping snow, clearing slush, and reducing the risk of hydroplaning on wet winter roads.

 The following applies when using winter tires: